 coalesce() in the Pipeline, either add a Formula Column or use Apply Formula to edit the existing column, select Custom as the formula type, then type the following formula to replace NULL values in your column with

 Column Name with the name of your column:

 coalesce("Column Name", 0)

-If you add a Calculated Column, you’ll likely want to hide your original column from your final result set.
+If you add a Formula Column, you’ll likely want to hide your original column from your final result set.